1992–93 South-West Indian Ocean cyclone season: Moderate Tropical Storm Aviona

 On September 25, a low-pressure area persisted between the Cocos Islands and Sumatra in the Australian region, east of 90° E. It moved southwestward into the south-west Indian Ocean due to a large ridge to the south.
 The system slowly organized, becoming a tropical disturbance on September 27; on the same day, the JTWC also initiated advisories on the system as Tropical Cyclone 01S.
 This marked an unusual event of such an early storm formation.
 On September 29, the system was named Moderate Tropical Storm Aviona, although the MFR later assessed that the system reached tropical storm status on the previous day.
 In addition, the JTWC estimated the system attained 1-minute sustained peak winds of 120 km/h on September 28, the equivalent of a minimal hurricane.
 When Aviona was named, the MFR estimated peak 10-minute sustained winds of 75 km/h (45 km/h).
 Subsequently, increased wind shear incurred weakening due to a trough to the south, which stripped the convection from the center.
 A building ridge behind the trough turned Aviona to the west.
 The storm weakened to a depression on October 1, the same day the JTWC discontinued advisories.
 The circulation continued generally west-southwestward until dissipating on October 5 to the north of Rodrigues island.

 Moderate Tropical Storm Babie

 The ITCZ became active on October 17, spawning an area of disturbed weather about 900 km east of Diego Garcia in conjunction with a pre-existing low-pressure area.
 Convection quickly organized around a center, and a tropical disturbance formed on October 18.
 On the same day, the JTWC began issuing warnings on the system as Tropical Cyclone 02S.
 A trough to the south steered the system to the south-southwest.
 Following steady intensification, the disturbance became Tropical Storm Babie on October 19, reaching peak winds of 70 km/h.
 A building ridge to the south increased wind shear, causing Babie to quickly weaken; the JTWC and MFR discontinued advisories on October 21, and the circulation dissipated on October 23.

+Tropical Depression C1

+Tropical Depression C1 originated from the ITCZ in the northeastern portion of the basin from a small area of convection on November 24.
+It moved westward with pulsating convection around the center, failing to organize due to the presence of wind shear.
+On December 4, the system organized into a tropical disturbance, and three days later it passed about 400 km north of the northern tip of Madagascar.
+That day, it intensified to tropical depression status, reaching peak winds of 50 km/h.
+Increased wind shear weakened the convection, and the circulation dissipated on December 10.